alexapostolu/night/README.md

 A complete rework of the language and code.
 Also I want to add functions.
 And if I do, then in theory, I could use my language, to create my language (well, pre-defined functions at least)...

+You can take a look at it in the `newer-version` branch.
+I'm basically working on using a `try-catch` statement to detect invalid expressions, instead of my old way which was to iterate over the entire expression checking each token individually.
+I'm also implementing a cleaner parser.

 ---

 **How it works**